But You Can’t Do Both … (The Life & Story of DMH)

 My history with Dan (my partner and husband) started off is a very interesting way.
 I met Dan at a Christmas party a week before Brucy-Baby died, on the night that my favorite cat (Jack) died.
 I was at this party, but most of the time I was upstairs on the phone to doctors and the hospital.
 I remember sitting down with this extremely handsome man (as you can see from the pics) and telling him what was going on in my life.
 He totally understood, as he had previously lost two partners.
 We exchanged numbers, as he said “If you need to talk to someone, give me a call” … typical helpful Dan.

 I’ll simply say here that he was entirely different than Bruce (aren’t all relationships different?) and the first 2 years were (to say the least, hard) … but I fell for him and we both talked about the importance of commitment.
-Now, after 21 years together and 2 years of marriage, we have an awesome partnership and friendship … It’s really nice.
+Now, after decades together and many years of marriage, we have an awesome partnership and friendship … It’s really nice.

 – Welcome to a whole new life

 – 5.1 Surround

 I remember going to so many conventions and seeing all of the Golden Boys (Frank Filipetti, Elliott Scheiner, Al Schmidt, Eddie Cherney, etc.).
 To me, they were larger than life and I couldn’t even talk to them.
 Years later, a good Seattle friend invited me to a special event that allowed me to become friends with most of them and to hang out, learn and even contribute my voice to the mix.
 Now, most of these folks are god friends and I have 4 Grammy nominations to my name.